scala/scala3/docs/HigherKinded-v2.md

     trait Lambda$NP[type -$hkArg$0, +$hkArg1] { type +Apply } extends Lambda$IP with Lambda$PI

 Aside: the `+` prefix in front of `Apply` indicates that `Apply` is a covariant type field.
-Dotty admits variance annotations on type members).
+Dotty admits variance annotations on type members.

 The definition of `Lambda$NP` shows that `Lambda` traits form a subtyping hierarchy: Traits which have covariant or contravariant type parameters are subtypes of traits which don't.
 The supertraits